The Calabi-Yau Landscape: from Geometry, to Physics, to Machine-Learning: Other Datasets

 The value 960 is interesting \footnote{ I have bet a bottle of port, as it is a postprandial tradition fortified by drink in some Oxbridge colleges, against Andrew Dancer of Jesus, Oxford, in his College betting book - the volume into which we signed starting from when Napoleon matched into Prussia - that the 960 could never be exceeded.
-In retrospect, it was realized that the terms of the bet - neither of us being legally trained - were not entirely unambiguous: should some $|\chi|>960$ 3-fold ever be found after our lifetimes, who would be there to collect or offer the prize? }: it is in fact the largest in magnitude for $\chi$ of any Calabi-Yau 3-fold known to date, despite all the plethora of constructions over the decades.
+In retrospect, it was realized that the terms of the bet - neither of us being legally trained - were not entirely unambiguous: should some $|\chi|>960$ 3-fold ever be found after our lifetimes, who would be there to collect or offer the prize?

+Richard Eager has also pointed out that the extremal manifold of Euler number $-960$, is the hypersurface in weighted projective space $W\IP^4_{[1:1:12:28:42]}$, so that after all, 42, the answer to the meaning of life, the universe, and everything \cite{hitchhiker} is involved \cite{DegaWend,He:2014uma}. }: it is in fact the largest in magnitude for $\chi$ of any Calabi-Yau 3-fold known to date, despite all the plethora of constructions over the decades.
 In Figure \ref{f:wp4dis}, we show the histograms for $h^{1,1}$, $h^{2,1}$ (somewhat Poisson) and $\chi$ (somewhat Gaussian), as well as a plot of the distinct Hodge numbers.
 Now, the Euler number has both positive and negative values, with most concentration on the vertical: the left-right symmetry is mirror symmetry, with apparently self-mirror manifolds dominating in number.
 The full list of distinct Hodge paris can be downloaded from \\ \url{http://hep.itp.tuwien.ac.at/~kreuzer/pub/misc/wp4.spec.gz} \\ as part of the legacy database of \\ \url{http://hep.itp.tuwien.ac.at/~kreuzer/CY/}\\ upon which we shall expound in depth later in the chapter.